Taha Mahmoud Taha: His interest in James Joyce’s literature

 Taha writes in the preface of his book “the Encyclopedia of James Joyce, 1974” about the beginning of his interest in James Joyce’s literature:

 “I became interested in James Joyce and his work since 1953.
 And the visiting professor of the Faculty of Arts at Ain Shams University, David Peter Edgell, encouraged me to read his work and reduce the severity of its opacity.”

 In recognition of the professor, Taha placed his name -twenty years later- in the dedication preface of “the Encyclopedia of James Joyce”, being grateful by acknowledging: “To the one who taught me to read James Joyce: Professor David Peter Edgell.”

 Translation of Ulysses

 Taha's translation of the first edition of James Joyce's novel Ulysses was issued in 1982.
 He had begun translating the novel in 1964.
 He published the fourth chapter in “Al-Kateb” magazine in May 1964, under the heading “45 minutes in Mr. Bloom’s life”, with an introduction and an annotation for the text.
-Then he published the translation of chapter 10 “The Little Maze in Ulysses” in The “Majalla” magazine – which was headed by the editor Yahya Haqqi – in November 1965.
+Then he published the translation of chapter 10 “The Little Maze in Ulysses” in "Al Majalla" magazine – which was headed by the editor Yahya Haqqi – in November 1965.
 By 1978, Taha finished translating all the chapters of the novel, only to publish the translation of the whole novel to Arabic for the first time in 1982.

 Taha, about the difficulty he faced during the translation of Ulysses, says:

-“I would spend days facing a single word.
-Then when I was uncapable of finding it in the dictionaries, I came to realize that Joyce had made it up by carving off two words from two different languages, or that he used words from the colloquial spoken in the alleys of Dublin.
-So I had to translate the carved term by using an Arabic carved term too.
-And I felt as if Joyce is giving me the term and telling me defiantly: “Carve such a word if you can”.
-Hence from here came the difficulty of translation and the struggle with reading which essentially requires a large Arabic linguistic wealth.